ohager/nanoflux/_posts/2016-07-05-fusion-api.md

 Returns a function object, i.e. a specific action for a specific Fusionator.
 Actors are created automatically when a calling [*createFusionator()*](#createFusionator).
 The *actorId* is the functions name defined in the Fusionator.
 Using namespaces helps to avoid naming collisions, when using multiple Fusionators.
-If namespace is not given, the default namespace is used.
+If namespace is not given the default namespace is used.

  {% highlight javascript %}